ChurchCRM/CRM/churchinfo/Documentation/Readme.txt

 cases NOT compliant to well-established W3C-consortium Internet standards.
 If you have troubles, please use a quality (and free) browser such as Mozilla or "Netscape 7" instead.
-Alternatively, there is a setting in Include/Config.php that can disable certain interface features for non-compliant browsers.
+Alternatively, there is a setting in Admin -> Edit General Settings that can disable certain interface features for non-compliant browsers.

 What if I only have one computer?
 ---------------------------------